-The course comprises lab exercises with written lab reports, lectures, computer exercises, and journal clubs.
+The course comprises lab exercises with written lab reports, lectures, theoretical exercises, programming-based data analysis workshops, and journal clubs.
 The students carry out different experiments as specified in the descriptions of the exercises.
 The results of the exercises are discussed in follow-up sessions.
 The exercises are complemented by lectures and journal clubs, which provide the theoretical background for the experiments.

 Laboratory manuals including theoretical background for each practical exercise are provided on Absalon together with the research articles discussed in the journal clubs.
 The literature changes from year to year dependent on the chosen topics.